Joseph "Joey" Lakomy

 Joey Lakomy is a famous director whose extensive filmography balances experimentation with popular appeal.
 He is most famous for his works in the argyle drama genre, a form of multilinear narrative film which he is said to have originated.
 However, he has worked in a variety of other genres.
 He takes heavy inspiration from late 20th century film, music, and pop culture.
 Unlike many directors, he's known for being pretty chill and generally easy to work with.

 Joey came of age in a world that was still being rebuilt, but the days of his youth were really the first period of hope after the Collapse and Turbulence.
 Things were still a mess, but they were on the up swing.
 At that time, the movie industry was doing very poorly, so Joey mainly grew up watching movies from decades before he was born.
 He was especially interested in 20th-century film of the A-timeline.
-As a teenager, he began writing scripts for films inspired by his favorite films of that bygone age, dreaming his scripts would someday be made into films.
+As a teenager, he began writing scripts inspired by his favorite films of that bygone age, dreaming his writing would someday make it to the screen.

 Even at such a young age, Joey wanted his work to be more than a rehash of past styles.
 He wanted it to reflect a deeper human condition and to explore the threads connecting the past and present.
 His teenage scripts were obviously not profound enough to do either of those things, but he kept on trying and refining his craft.